Jaques Fath, the Self-Taught Designer who Took Paris by Storm.December 3, 2019

 Genevieve and Jaques had a child together, Philippe Fath, born in 1947.

 After the war, Fath’s star rose.
 The magazines reported on him constantly and featured his designs in their fashion spreads.
 He became mentioned in the same breath as Christian Dior.
 The House of Jaques Fath employed 500 seamstresses, and in 1950 he opened a boutique with licensed items like ties and stockings.
 In 1954 a ready to wear line was launched.
 He also started marketing perfumes.
-His clients included Ava Gardner, Greta Garbo, and Rita Hayworth, who wore a Fath dress for her wedding to Prince Aly Khan.
+His clients included Ava Gardner, Greta Garbo, and Rita Hayworth, who wore a Fath wedding dress for her marriage to Prince Aly Khan.
 He also dressed Eva Perón.

 To promote the brand in America, Jaques and Genevieve went on a three month tour there.
 The glamorous couple charmed the USA, and Fath secured a licensing deal, “Jacques Fath for Joseph Halpert”.